plaidev/router-fns/README.md

-# router-fns
+# router-fns : absolutely simple routing libary

-Absolutely Simple Routing Library.

-> All you need is handler
+Absolutely simple, so that strong.
+All you need is handler, as with linux's process.
+It's just that.

 ## usage